5 Ways to Improve Sustainability With Foam

 2. Use Less energy in creation

-Did you know that producing polyethylene foam takes less energy than non-plastic alternatives?
+Did you know that producing polyethylene and polyurethane foam actually takes less energy than non-plastic alternatives?
 It’s true!
-Like with choosing an effective packaging material for your specific needs, if you’re picking a non-plastic material because you know it’s recyclable, you may be creating more of a negative environmental impact than if you choose a packaging foam.
+Like choosing an effective packaging material for your specific needs, if you’re picking a non-plastic material because you know it’s recyclable, you may be creating more of a negative environmental impact than if you choose a packaging foam.

 3. Use recycled materials

-• A commitment to a toward zero landfilled material from our building
+- A commitment to toward zero landfilled material from our building

 ► Related Content: Learn More About Our Sustainability Initiatives